vmware-automation/solutions-import-beta/XPlanner-Project-Management-Application-1.0b3-Blueprint.xml.md

 #Success
-Blueprint has been successfully imported in your local vFabric Application Director.
+Blueprint has been successfully imported in vFabric Application Director.

 There are  few final steps you need to follow before performing this deployment.

 ###Prerequisites:

-Download the following file and keep it in your local web server folder.
+Download the following file and keep it in local web server folder.

 1. Xplanner-plus.war

 ###Deployment steps:
 1.Now click on deploy to deploy the application.